AzTV: Technology

 Their 1st shows (including music videos) that were recorded in 1956 are stored on film.
 In 1965, the studio switched to using videotape recording since it became affordable and the quality of their produced shows (including music videos) increased.
 AzTV maintains a huge archive of all their saved TV programming that was recorded from 1956–present.
 All of their shows are preserved on different film and videotape formats.

 Broadcast area

-As of March 2014, 99.96% of the population of Azerbaijan is able to receive AzTV via terrestrial, cable, or satellite broadcasting, giving it the largest coverage area of any Azerbaijani television channel.
+As of March 2014, 99.96% of the population of Azerbaijan can receive AzTV via terrestrial, cable, or satellite broadcasting, giving it the largest coverage area of any Azerbaijani television channel.

 In addition to broadcasting domestically, AzTV broadcasts internationally on the internet and via free-to-air satellite to Europe, North America, and portions of North Africa, the Middle East, and Central Asia.